 Apple ID security overview

-An Apple ID is the account used to sign in to Apple services such as iCloud, iMessage, FaceTime, the iTunes Store, the App Store, the Apple TV app, Apple Books, and more.
+An Apple ID is the account used to sign in to Apple services.
 It’s important for users to keep their Apple IDs secure to help prevent unauthorized access to their accounts.
 To help with this, Apple IDs require strong passwords that:

 Must be at least eight characters in length